6.8.2 Processes for Appointing Politicians

 There are good reasons why people ask others to represent them, and why they delegate decision-making to politicians.
 The selection of political candidates should be based purely on merit, but there are several problems in both democratic and authoritarian systems:

-● Although they are chosen by the population in a democracy, there are limitations in how representative they can be (6.5.1).
+● Although they are chosen by the population in a democracy, there are limitations in how accurately people’s wishes can be reflected in election results (6.3.2).

 ● Politicians in an authoritarian system are appointed without asking people what they want, even if they are selected on merit.
 They might not serve the interests of the population, unless they understand that their stability of tenure depends upon them being sufficiently acceptable (6.3.1.7).